Advertisement

 Conclusion

 Romania has super-fast internet and some of the lowest costs of living in Europe according to Numbeo.com with Romania ranking 98 out of 139 countries.
 You can easily rent a one-bedroom apartment for 300-350 euros.
-In comparison, Bulgaria ranks higher at 91, whereas (119), Ukraine (121) and Georgia (130) have lower costs of living.
+In comparison, Bulgaria ranks higher at 91, whereas Turkey (119), Ukraine (121) and Georgia (130) have lower costs of living.

 Outside the capital Bucharest there are plenty of medium-sized cities that offer fun, culture, history and outdoor action to keep you interested whilst working remotely.
 A Digital Nomad Visa which will aid non-EU citizens to come to work and stay is welcome for a country that has so much to offer.
-Romania will face stiff competition from the likes of and Georgia which have lower minimum income requirements.
+Romania will face stiff competition from the likes of Croatia and Georgia which have lower minimum income requirements.

 About The Author